mohankumarpaluru/Matrix-Notes/common_md/accepted-markdown-metadata.md

 title: Accepted Metadata for Markdown Files
 ---

-Here are all the metadata fields accepted by the linked-blog-starter-md template.
+Here are all the metadata fields accepted by the Matrix-Notes-md template.
 All fields are optional.

 ````
 title: "Title of Note"